naiyerasif/site/content/blog/2019/2019-07-08-persisting-documents-with-mongorepository.md

 }
 ```

-Similarly, you need to identify the objects that should be cascaded, by detecting `@Cascade` annotation on a field, once again, through a `FieldCallback` and then perform actual persistence operation using `MongoOperations`.
+Similarly, we need to identify the objects that should be cascaded, by detecting `@Cascade` annotation on a field, once again, through a `FieldCallback` and then perform actual persistence operation using `MongoOperations`.

 ```java
 import org.springframework.data.mongodb.core.MongoOperations;